dreerr/pi_vlc_video_looper/README.md

   sudo journalctl -u vlc_sync_video_looper.service
   ```

-- **Slaves not reachable**: Ensure the IP addresses and ports in the configuration file are correct and that the devices are on the same network.
+- **Workers not reachable**: Ensure the IP addresses and ports in the configuration file are correct and that the devices are on the same network.

 - **VLC not installed**: Install VLC using:
   ```bash